rust-lang/rust-wiki-backup/Note-wiki-conventions.md

-The github wiki system is generally good but suffers from a couple weak points.
+The github wiki system is generally good but suffers from a few missing built-in features:

-* No built-in category, tagging or namespace system
+* Categorization
+* Tagging
-* No search
+* Namespacing

 This makes it tricky to navigate.
 On the upside, it's written in simple markdown and can be accessed [through git](_access).
 This makes it very easy to keep manually organized, in the local filesystem.